-This position has a 2-year term maximum.
-The Rice GSA BCB Program Rep has the following duties:

-Represent the BCB GSA at monthly Rice GSA meetings (third Tuesday of each month, 6:30-7pm)

-- Determine how the University's GSA Budget is spent and represent the interests of the BioScieces graduate students to the University. - Forward emails from the Rice GSA listsery to the BCB graduate student listsery.
+The Rice GSA Representative position has a maximum of two years.
+The BCB Program Representative is required to attend monthly Rice GSA meetings.
+These meetings are currently held the third Tuesday of every month from 6-7pm.
+Departmental Representatives are responsible for determining how the University's GSA Budget is spent and represent the interests of the graduate students of their department to the University.
+The Rice GSA Representative has the following duties:

+- Represent the BCB GSA at monthly Rice GSA meetings - Forward emails from the Rice GSA listserv to the BCB graduate student listserv.